TinEye/tineye-services-nodejs/README.md

 # Todo
 * Add asserts to tests
 * Add more comprehensive tests
-* Refactor compare to remove duplicate code
+* Re-factor compare to remove duplicate code
 * alter extractCollectionColors to make optional params object
 * Alter methods to return promises if no callback is provided